 Bedevil weeps, and says, “One path that you can’t get off, one path taking you into the shadow.
 Forever.
 There is no escape from a black hole, Gabe.”

-I’m at the Port, I’m standing between Krater and my friends.
+I’m at the amusement park, staring Krater down.
 He’s as tall and wide as Houston.
 He’s made of steel, of bedrock.
 “I protect children from you.”

 Bedevil whispers into my ear.
 “Oh, Mega.
 Mega.
 Megaaaaaa, oh my Gooooooooooodddd.”
 She moans as she rides out her orgasm.
 Four places.
 No. I’ve lost count.

 Megajoule takes his turn in this chorus of horror.
 “The howling dark would come up at you.
 An infinite abyss stretching further and further out.
 Light would wrap around the hole, and as you passed the horizon, the universe would actually fall away behind you.
 It would shrink and shrink into a pinprick until all around you is the dark.”

 A fractal blooms out of the void, a tesseral pattern woven of dark hallways, dripping with blood, echoing with the moans of rich men raping little girls, cast over by an uncaring world, where nothing matters at all.

 The world is a pinprick behind me.
 I’m falling.
 I’m falling.

 Say, everything’s going dark.